 Currently, the cooperative has about 700 members.

-With 70,000 quintals of grapes processed, and about two and a half million bottles produced each year, Beato Bartolomeo alone is responsible for more than 70% of the production of Breganze DOC.
+With 50,000 quintals of grapes processed, and about two million bottles produced each year, Beato Bartolomeo alone is responsible for more than 70% of the production of Breganze DOC.

 Beato Bartolomeo has set the standard for Breganze wines.
 Over the years, the massive investments that the company has made to improve its systems, means that today it can boast of having at its disposal some of most advanced technologies in the wine industry.
 Its modern and functional plant is able to create the perfect environment in which to conserve wines, like the old wine cellars for example, that benefit from a natural freshness that can only be found 15 metres underground.